jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 ## Default collected metrics

-By default the Elastic Compute Cloud (EC2) instance sends [a set of predefined metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) to CloudWatch.
+Elastic Compute Cloud (EC2) instances send [a set of predefined metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) to CloudWatch.
 Most of these metrics are system related and focus on CPU and Networking metrics.
-The metrics are measured from outside of the VM.
-Under the monitoring tab in the AWS EC2 Console  you can get a quick overview of some of the available metrics for your EC2 instance.
+Under the monitoring tab in the AWS EC2 Console you can get a quick overview of some of out of the box available metrics for your EC2 instance.

 ![Monitoring Tab in the EC2 AWS Console](default-ec2-monitoring.png)